Storage Participation in Electricity Markets: Time Discretization through Robust Optimization: Conclusion

-The strategy guarantees SOC feasibility only under lossless charging and discharging.
+Our intraday strategy guarantees SOC feasibility only under lossless charging and discharging.
 With~85\% roundtrip efficiency, the SOC ranges from 4.9kWh to 90.2kWh, within physical limits (0-100kWh), but outside the tighter operational range (10-90kWh) used to mitigate storage degradation.
 The operational bounds are met on 91\% of all days in our backtest.
-While physically feasible, the strategy leaves open future work on SOC guarantees under losses.
-Its speed makes it suited for integration with uncertain price forecasts or discrepancies between day-ahead and intraday prices.
+While physically feasible, the strategy leaves open future work on SOC guarantees under charging and discharging losses.
+The fast solve time makes our method suited for integration into more complex models with uncertain price forecasts or discrepancies between day-ahead and intraday prices.

 \paragraph{Acknowledgments.} We acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing HPC resources that have contributed to our research results.